Adraca/CQRS-Architecture-Examples/readme.md

 Currently on Master:

-- The example API with all routes, without implementation, come back later
+- The example API with all routes, without Command/Query separation yet, come back later

 The [Basic-CQRS branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/basic-cqrs) will contains a simple separation of `Commands` and `Queries`.